-For additional information regarding current Directors of the Company, see the section of the Company's Annual Information Form dated February 22, 2018 entitled "Directors and Officers", which is incorporated by reference herein.
+For additional information regarding current Directors of the Company, see the section of the Company's Annual Information Form dated February 21, 2019 entitled "Directors and Officers", which is incorporated by reference herein.

 To the knowledge of the Company, no nominee for election as a Director of the Company is, at the date of this Information Circular, or has been within the last 10 years prior to the date of this Information Circular, a director, chief executive officer or chief financial officer of any company that, (i) while acting in that capacity, was subject to a cease trade or similar order or an order that denied access to any exemption under securities legislation for a period of 30 consecutive days; (ii) was subject to an event that occurred while the nominee was acting in such capacity but which resulted, after he ceased to act in such capacity, in a cease trade or similar order or an order that denied access to any exemption under securities legislation for a period of 30 consecutive days.
-To the knowledge of the Company, no nominee for election as a Director of the Company is, at the date of this Information Circular, or has been within the last 10 years of the date of this Information Circular, a director or executive officer of any company that, while acting in that capacity or within a year of ceasing to act in such capacity, became bankrupt, made a proposal under legislation relating to bankruptcy or insolvency or was subject to any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, other than Mr. Bentley, who was a Director and/or executive officer of HSPP General Partner Ltd. ("HSPP"), general partner of Howe Sound Pulp and Paper Limited Partnership ("HSLP"), during the period of January 29, 2008 to February 1, 2008 when HSLP completed a restructuring under the Companies' Creditors Arrangement Act (Canada).
-On January 27, 2011, HSLP then renamed "6382 Pulp and Paper Limited Partnership" voluntarily filed for bankruptcy under the Bankruptcy and Insolvency Act (Canada) (the "BIA") after the sale of substantially all of its assets to a third party effective October 1, 2010.
-HSLP filed a proposal under the BIA which was subsequently approved by its creditors and finally by the British Columbia Supreme Court on July 18, 2011.
-Mr. Stinson was a director of Grant Forest Products Inc. ("Grant").
-On June 25, 2009, Grant obtained creditor protection from the Ontario Superior Court under the Companies' Creditors Arrangement Act (Canada).
+To the knowledge of the Company, no nominee for election as a Director of the Company is, at the date of this Information Circular, or has been within the last 10 years of the date of this Information Circular, a director or executive officer of any company that, while acting in that capacity or within a year of ceasing to act in such capacity, became bankrupt, made a proposal under legislation relating to bankruptcy or insolvency or was subject to any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, other than Mr. Stinson, who was a director of Grant Forest Products Inc. ("Grant") when, on June 25, 2009, Grant obtained creditor protection from the Ontario Superior Court under the Companies' Creditors Arrangement Act (Canada).
 Mr. Stinson ceased to be a director of Grant on June 30, 2010.